Help Centre

 - 1Select multiple clients from the client list using the checkboxes.

-- 2Choose a bulk action: send email, send SMS, or update pipeline status.
+- 2Choose a bulk action: send email, send SMS or update pipeline status.

 - 3For bulk email/SMS, compose a single message that gets personalised for each recipient using merge variables.